sruthidasrg/yolo/README.md

    ```

 3. Add your trained YOLO model:
-   - Place your `best.pt` file in the project directory.
+   - Place your `Suspicious_Activities_nano.pt` file in the project directory.

 ---